tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

   ![Images/cad04.png](Images/cad04.png)

-* Based on the plot, the volatility of the EUR-USD exchange rate is predicted to fluctuate with a slight upward trend over the next five days.
+* Based on the plot, the volatility of the EUR-CAD exchange rate is predicted to fluctuate with a slight upward trend over the next five days.

 - - -